Pepperi-Addons/client-actions-docs/readme.md

 # CPI Node Client Actions

-##Introduction
+## Introduction
+The CPI Node allows addons to perform client actions within events.

+These actions are implemented by the clients.

-This is the repo for the documentation of the pepperi CPI-Node Client Actions
+This is the documentation of these actions.

-## Docs
-Each client actions is documented in a sepetare file.
-To add a new client action you add a new file, and add the action to the list below

 ## Client Actions
 This a list of the client actions:

 * [Dialog](actions/dialog.md)

+## Contribution
+Each client action is documented in a seperate file, in the actions folder.
+[This](action-template.md) is a template of how a client action should be documented.
+To add a new client action you add a new file, and add the action to the list below

 ## Code of Conduct
-blah blah
+Every action must undergo a Pull Request review process.
+Before merging the action into the repo, the action must be reviewed by the at least two members with design knowledge.